tronfacex/Dock-Companion/README.md

 This project is published with a GNU General Public License v3.0.

 <strong>Summary</strong></br>
-Dock Companion is a C# console application that checks if a target application is already running, and if it finds an open window (including minimized) of the target application it shows the window.
-If the target application is determined to not be running it launches a new window of the target application.
+Dock Companion is a C# console application that checks if a target application is already running, and if it finds an open window (including minimized) it shows the window.
+If the target application is determined to not be running it launches a new window.

 This application was made for use alongside the <a href="https://www.rainmeter.net/">Rainmeter</a> skin <a href="https://visualskins.com/skin/circle-launcher">Circle Launcher</a>.
 Using it with Circle Launcher basically adds taskbar-style functionality to applications.
 Instructions for initial setup including how to use it with Circle Launcher below.

 <strong>Initial Setup</strong></br>
 1. Download latest release .zip file.
-2. Ensure that you have .Net Framework 4.8 runtime installed - <a href="https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net48-web-installer">Click here to download official Microsoft installer</a>.
+2. Ensure that you have .Net Framework 4.8 runtime installed. <a href="https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net48-web-installer"> Click here to download official Microsoft installer</a>.
 3. Unzip the zip file in your preferred file location on your machine.
 4. Run DockCompanion.exe.
 5. On initial launch the application will open a window that helps you create a Config.txt file.